 Every child sings daily with their class teacher, and you may often find a class playing flutes or dancing.
 Starting in first grade, they learn to play the flute, then in fourth grade the violin, viola or cello.
 In sixth grade, students have the option to stay with their string instrument or begin learning an orchestral wind instrument.

 Main lessons include all traditional subjects and are typically taught in 3 to 6 week blocks, thereby allowing children to gain a deep and personal relationship with the material and therefore retain it longer.

 Seasonal studies and festivals are taught and celebrated throughout the year.
 For example, Martinmas and the Lantern Walk at the end of Autumn and a Mayfaire to celebrate Spring.

 Peace Valley will open in the fall of 2018 at 1845 S. Federal Way, Boise, Idaho 83705.

 Peace Valley Charter School is organized as an Idaho nonprofit corporation and is authorized by the Idaho Public Charter School Commission.

-An eleven member Governing Council manages the school direction.
+An eight member Governing Council provides school oversight.
 The Council meets on a monthly basis throughout the year and is an open public meeting.